dahln/BlazorTemplate/README.md

 ## Project Architecture
 This application now has 5 projects in the solution:
- - **API**: Acts as a traffic-cop, handling HTTP requests and delegating all database and business logic operations to the Service layer.
+ - **API**: Handling HTTP requests and delegating all database and business logic operations to the Service layer.
+Manages authentication and authorization.
+Hosts the App in the same process.
  - **Service**: The middle layer where all business logic and database operations are performed.
 The API does not directly interact with the database.
  - **App**: A Blazor WASM project that consumes the API.
+Hosted in the API process.
  - **Dto**: Contains data transfer objects shared between the API, Service, and App projects.
 This was previously named 'Common'.
  - **Database**: Contains all the Entities and DB Context.